JustR3/stock_analysis_app/README.md

 # Stock Analysis App

 A Python application for stock market analysis, visualization, and prediction.
 The app provides tools for collecting, analyzing, and visualizing stock data, with a focus on single stock analysis.
-Now with a modern Streamlit web interface!
+Now with a modern Streamlit web interface that starts with empty stock symbol inputs, allowing users to analyze any stock of their choice!

 ## Features